vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Re-Issuance
 ~~~~~~~~~~~

-- Sponsor informs the issuer of the utxo with locked collateral they want to use in
+- The sponsor informs the issuer of the utxo with locked collateral they want to use in
-  re-issuance, new amount of Synth they want to issue and the amount of collateral
+  re-issuance, new amount of Synth they want to issue, and the amount of collateral
   they want to be locked in the new covenant, the Oracle's pubkey they want to use for the
-  new covenant, and the new Sponsor's pubkey
+  the new covenant, and the new Sponsor's pubkey
-- Issuer checks that the new amount of collateral is enough for the issuance of asked
+- The issuer checks that the new amount of collateral is enough for the issuance of asked
-  new amount of Synth for the current RA price and pre-agreed collateralization ratio,
+  the new amount of Synth for the current RA price and pre-agreed collateralization ratio,
   and that the Oracle's pubkey is acceptable
 - Issuer builds transaction template for the re-issuance, that transaction:

-    * Has the old covenant utxo as one of inputs
+    * Has the old covenant utxo as one of the inputs
     * Burns the amount of Synth locked in the old covenant utxo, unlocking it
     * Sends collateral to the covenant that is built using current RA price, the new amount
       of Synth and other parameters given by Sponsor, and pre-agreed parameters
-    * Issues new synth, the amount can be more or less than the amount burned.
+    * Issues new synth.
+The amount can be more or less than the amount burned.
 This depends
-      on the current RA price and the amount of collateral to be locked in new covenant,
+      on the current RA price and the amount of collateral to be locked in the new covenant,
       and pre-agreed parameters
-    * Includes (unsigned) input for reissuance token from the Issuer and the corresponding output
+    * Includes (unsigned) input for the re-issuance token from the Issuer and the corresponding output
-      to receive reissuance token.
-The input with reissuance token also contains the non-confidential
+      to receive the re-issuance token.
+The input with re-issuance token also contains the non-confidential
       issuance data.

-- Issuer gives the transaction template to Sponsor, along with new Issuer's pubkey, the RA price
+- The Issuer gives the transaction template to the Sponsor, along with the new Issuer's pubkey, the RA price
   that was used to build the covenant and possibly the oracle signature attesting this RA price
 - Sponsor checks the transaction template: checks the price against their own price source
   and/or against the oracle signature, checks the amount of Synth issued and the amount
   of collateral that is sent to the covenant
-- Sponsor builds the covenant using the parameters they have sent to Issuer on the first step,
+- The Sponsor builds the covenant using the parameters they have sent to the Issuer on the first step,
   the Issuer's pubkey and the RA price offered by Issuer, and pre-agreed parameters.
-- Sponsor checks that the output script for the collateral sent to covenant in the transaction
+- The Sponsor checks that the output script for the collateral sent to covenant in the transaction
   template matches the covenant script built by Sponsor themself
 - Sponsor adds their input(s) with Synth to burn (the total amount must be equal to the amount to burn)
-- If amount of collateral locked in the old covenant is less than the amount to be locked in
+- If the amount of collateral locked in the old covenant is less than the amount to be locked in
-  new covenant, Sponsor adds an input(s) with additional collateral
+  the new covenant, Sponsor adds an input(s) with additional collateral
-- Sponsor adds the output(s) to receive the newly issued Synth
+- The Sponsor adds the output(s) to receive the newly issued Synth
 - If the sum of collateral in the inputs of the transaction exceeds the amount that needs to be
-  locked in the new covenant, Sponsor adds an output to receive that excess of collateral
+  locked in the new covenant, the Sponsor adds an output to receive that excess of collateral
 - Sponsor adds their input(s) to pay the network fee and possibly an output to get back the excess
   amount of L-BTC used to pay the fee
 - Sponsor signs their inputs
-- Sponsor gives the updated and semi-signed transaction template back to Issuer
+- The Sponsor gives the updated and semi-signed transaction template back to the Issuer
-- Issuer takes the parts added by Sponsor from the semi-signed transaction provided by
+- The Issuer takes the parts added by Sponsor from the semi-signed transaction provided by
   Sponsor and adds them to their transaction template.
-This way Issuer ensures that
+This way the Issuer ensures that
   the data they built earlier is not modified (this includes the amount of collateral
-  going to the covenant, the covenant output position and covenant script, the issuance data, etc)
+  going to the covenant, the covenant output position and covenant script, the issuance data, etc...)
-- Issuer checks that the amount to pay the network fee is enough
+- The Issuer checks that the amount to pay the network fee is enough
-- Issuer signs their input that provides the reissuance token
+- Issuer signs their input that provides the re-issuance token
-- Issuer checks that the price did not move to make the issuance transaction not worth
+- The Issuer checks that the price did not move to make the issuance transaction not worth
   broadcasting
-- Issuer broadcasts the re-issuance transaction
+- The Issuer broadcasts the re-issuance transaction

 .. figure:: ./images/Topup.png